×

 What is Dumping Syndrome?

 When you have dumping syndrome, your stomach empties contents into the small intestine very rapidly, faster than it should.
-When this happens, the small intestine receives large amounts of poorly digested food.
-This is very uncomfortable and the patient experiences bloating, nausea, abdominal cramps, and even diarrhoea.
-Dumping syndrome impacts the blood sugar which fluctuates suddenly because of this.
+This causes the small intestine to receive large amounts of poorly digested food.
+This is very uncomfortable, and the patient experiences bloating, nausea, abdominal cramps, and even diarrhoea.
+Dumping syndrome impacts the blood sugar level, which fluctuates suddenly because of this.

 In a normal human being, the stomach releases digested food into the small intestine slowly and in a controlled manner.
 “Gastric motility” denotes the way the stomach moves food through the digestive process.
-For gastric motility to happen normally, the body involves muscles, nerves, and signals from hormones to coordinate.
-These signals, tell your stomach when and how to empty food into the small intestine.
-When this coordination is affected, the pyloric valve at the bottom of the stomach, simply opens and dumps undigested food into the small intestine.
+Normal gastric motility relies on the coordination of muscles, nerves, and hormonal signals.
+These signals tell your stomach when and how to empty food into the small intestine.
+When this coordination is affected, the pyloric valve at the bottom of the stomach simply opens and dumps undigested food into the small intestine.
 This uncontrolled gastric emptying results in the small intestine having to cope with a whole lot of undigested food.
 To do this, it draws in extra fluid volume and releases extra hormones.
 All this activity results in the symptoms that people with dumping syndrome experience shortly after eating.

 In some people, the symptoms appear a few hours after they have eaten.
 This happens because when the small intestine receives concentrated sugar content, it signals to your pancreas which release extra insulin to regulate the blood sugar.
 As a result, your blood sugar drops sharply resulting in hypoglycaemia.
 The patient may experience, faintness, shakiness, and palpitations of the heart.